 These rats also compulsively ate too much, even to the extent of making faces when they were feeling discomfort from overeating, but still they soldiered on.
-Reminds me of myself at Thanksgiving time!
+(It reminds me of myself at Thanksgiving dinner!)

 When I investigated this study further, I found that there were actually three groups of rats.
 The first group was the one described above.
 The second group was allowed some unhealthy food, but not unlimited amounts and the third group was fed a normal diet of healthy rat food.
 In this way, the scientists could compare the chow hounds to the other two groups.
 The result was that the overfed, obese rats continued to overeat, regardless of the negative side effects.

-Later in the week, as I was assimilating this information, I received an email from, Sam, a visitor to our healthy eating website, in which, in the nature of an FYI, she sent me a link to the nutritional information from a popular restaurant—information that had only recently been published.
+Later in the week, as I was assimilating this information, I received an email from a visitor to our healthy eating website, in which, in the nature of an FYI, she sent me a link to the nutritional information from a popular restaurant—information that had only recently been published.